selimslab/selimslab.github.io/_posts/2022-4-12-entrepreneurship.md

 ## Sales

+Build trust, identify pain, sell results

+---

 First of all, sell something you’re passionate about.

 Break the ice, make a genuine connection, build trust

 Understand your audience and their needs, identify pain

 Don’t sell.
 Help.

 Show that you are here to understand and serve their needs, to help them achieve their goals.

 Be honest about your product.

 Know where you stand.

 Be aware of how your product compares to others on the market, and be able to make a case for yours.

 Sell results.
 Show how your product's characteristics relevant to customer's motivations